throw-if-null/rooster/README.md

 # What is it?
 Rooster :rooster: is docker log extractor for Azure Web Apps on Linux.
-It extracts docker logs about new container deployments (`docker run`) using Kudu API and persits them to:
+It extracts docker logs about new container deployments (`docker run`) using Kudu API and sends them to:
 * Sql Database
 * MongoDb

-or reports them to:
 * Slack
 * AppInsights

 # Motivation

 Running Docker container using Azure Linux App Services can be inconvenient but they also support many different setups like classic .Net services run under IIS, so I understand that they are in it's core a compromise between two worlds, but not being able to access docker logs is a pain.
 Now if you try getting the logs from Kudu API, you will see that in your logs you will find some docker logs too!
 And I was not able to find that information in any other place.
-When I set diagnostic setting to push Console Logs to Log analytics I got all my app's console logs but not the stuff that gets written by docker, so when there's a need there's a hacky way to do it and the hacky way is :rooster: which solely purpose is to get list of the log urls and then open each one of them and search for the entries that contain docker as a key word.
-All the found entries will be persisted or forwarded to a configurable destination.
+When I set diagnostic setting to push Console Logs to Log analytics I got all my app's console logs but not the stuff that gets written by docker, so when there's a need there's a hacky way to do it and the hacky way is :rooster: which solely purpose is to get list of the log urls and then open each one of them and search for the entries that contain `docker run` as a key word.
+All the found entries will be sent to a configurable destination.

 # How it works

-In a nutshell it feteches Docker log list from endpoint provided by Kudu `https://{appservice-name}.scm.azurewebsites.net/api/logs/docker` and sends them to a configurable location.
+In its simplest form it's a console application that polls Docker log list from endpoint provided by Kudu `https://{appservice-name}.scm.azurewebsites.net/api/logs/docker` and sends them to a configurable location.
+In more advanced setup it becomes a console application that starts one or multiple host processes (IHostedService) that operate in parallel and poll and send extracted docker logs to configured destinations.
+For example you can configure :rooster: to run two hosts where one would read logs from 2 Kudu instances and send extracted docker logs to SQL database and another host that one read logs from the same two instance and from additional three but it would send extracted docker logs to AppInsights.

 ![Rooster processing workflow](https://raw.githubusercontent.com/MirzaMerdovic/rooster/master/src/docs/rooster-container-diagram.svg)

 ## Configuration
 Rooster is a .net core console app that uses appsettings.json to store the configuration as most of us .net developers already now you can override appsettings.json values with environment variables.
 If you don't want to use environment variables you can use exteranal appsettings.json that would contain values specific to your use case and just mount that file to your container.